Whitebolt/gulp-commonjs-browser-wrap/README.md

 ## Automatically including requires

-We've written a companion vinyl-adaptor that is compatible with gulp.
+We've written a companion vinyl-adaptor, [Vinyl CommonJs Dependencies](https://github.com/Whitebolt/vinyl-commonjs-dependencies) that is compatible with gulp.
 It can pull all the dependencies of a main module into the gulp stream for processing.

 ## Beta status